hengmhs/Resale_Tampines_HDB/readme.md

 6. **tampines_mrt** - 1 denotes less than 400m from Tampines MRT and 0 denotes more than 400m from Tampines MRT
 7. **east_mrt** - 1 denotes less than 400m from Tampines East MRT and 0 denotes more than 400m from Tampines East MRT
 8. **west_mrt** - 1 denotes less than 400m from Tampines West MRT and 0 denotes more than 400m from Tampines West MRT
+9. **simei_mrt** - 1 denotes less than 400m from Simei MRT and 0 denotes more than 400m from Simei MRT
+10. **upper_changi_mrt** - 1 denotes less than 400m from Upper Changi MRT and 0 denotes more than 400m from Upper Changi MRT

 # HDB Location Visualisation